lsiddiquee/databricks-observability/distributed-tracing/README.md

 Inside the notebook, we will pick up the context from the parameter and start a span.
 All nested spans created regardless if it is in a library or directly on the notebook will join the existing trace context, giving us a complete distributed trace across application boundary.
 The notebook also showcases how to ensure that spans are joining distributed tracing even if they are in multiple cells.

+The sample also illustrates how to capture the time taken between the job request was posted and the job was executed.
+This is done using ```SpanKind.PRODUCER``` for the application and ```SpanKind.CONSUMER``` in the notebook.

 ## Getting Started

 ### Prerequisites